A Technical Introducition to MathML Core for Writing Mathematics on the Web

 There are four invisible characters specifically designed for mathematical expressions:

 The purpose of these characters is so that renderers, parsers and blind people can determine what operator is implied between two expressions without additional context.
-For example, it may be unclear to a reader if an integer followed by a fraction is supposed to represent a mixed fraction or a multiplication.
+For example, it may be unclear to a reader if an integer followed by a fraction is supposed to represent a mixed fraction or a multiplication, or if two <mi>s in a row is supposed to represent a sequence, a multiplication or a function with a single parameter.

-These invisible characters should always be present in a MathML Core expression within <mo> elements whenever appropriate to mitigate such ambiguities.
+These invisible characters should always be present in a MathML Core expression within <mo>s whenever appropriate to mitigate such ambiguities.

 If you have trouble working with invisible characters, for example if your IDE does not support showing such characters, you may use the following character references instead: